Skip to content ↓

 IMPACT

-Children at Heatherside will be logical thinkers, able to solve problems within computing and continue these skills into other curriculum areas.
-They are able to find mistakes in their own work, and know how to resolve these themselves.
+• Be logical thinkers, able to solve problems within computing and continue these skills into other curriculum areas.

 History